 Special cases for automotive IoT – use of Single Pair Ethernet. <Chris D to insert section here> also new work on automotive in 802.11.

+DALI for architectural lighting.

+KNX Building Automation’

+Placeholder for protocol architecture diagram (Hourglass diagram)

+Include certificate based enterprise class security.
+IEEE 2857

+Reference IETF work on 6LoPAN and other standards

 For vertical use cases that require high reliability, changes in the communication network, and enhanced cyber security are employed.
 Reliability includes both the delivery of consistent performance of data with adequate bandwidth and limited latency, as well as availability of the communication system, and freedom from failures and service outages.
 Vertical IoT use cases will often use a private wireless network, to ensure predictable performance and availability.
 The network may operate in private wireless spectrum, since unlicensed spectrum is subject to interference and congestion and is less able to provide predictable performance.
 The private spectrum could be a commercial cellular network, or a private cellular network built for the vertical use case.